What Is A Fidelity Bond & Do You Need One?

 - Errors & Omissions: If a business is involved in a lawsuit because of a mistake or an omission that cost a client/customer money, it will need errors and omissions insurance to cover this.
 Accidents and mistakes aren’t covered under a fidelity bond.

 - Property Damage: Damages to your property are covered under a commercial property insurance or homeowner’s/renter’s insurance policy.

 - Employee Injury: If an employee is injured on the job, worker’s compensation insurance is the coverage needed.

-- Bodily Injury: Injuries to a client or customer at your place of business or at their own home but because of your employee actions are covered under a general liability policy.
+- Bodily Injury: Injuries to a client or customer at your place of business or their own home because of your employee’s actions are covered under a general liability policy.

 - Breach Of Contract: A fidelity bond or any other insurance policy does not cover the losses that occur with a breach of contract.

 - Employee Actions Without A Financial Loss: Employee destruction, vandalism, or theft without financial losses are not covered.